Wartem/seeed-voicecard/README.md

 3. Offers the user a choice to update the system before installation, including options for a regular upgrade or a full upgrade.

-4. Allows the user to select their specific ReSpeaker mic model (2, 4, 6, or 8 mics).
+4. Allows the user to select their specific ReSpeaker mic model (2, 4 or 6).

 5. Performs pre-installation tasks:
    - Ensures DKMS is installed